About BirdWise

 What is BirdWise?

 BirdWise is a web-based application brought to you by the Bird Academy team at the Cornell Lab of Ornithology designed to help you practice your bird identification skills.
 The tool is all about building your bird ID confidence in a customizable, fun online platform.
-The initial release includes visual identification training for the 640 bird species common across the continental United States and Canada, with plans to incorporate sound identification training and expand to more regions.
+BirdWise currently includes visual and sound identification training for the 640 bird species common across the continental United States and Canada, with plans to expand to more regions.

 Video Clip: What is BirdWise?